 3. Exposure: Broadcast and Overall Marketer’s Role - Marketing to Fans.

-4. Commercialization: Funding, Under-representation, Opportunities, Decision Making, Earning Power and Governance.
+4. Commercialization: Funding, Under-representation, Opportunities, Decision Making, Earning Power, Leadership and Governance".

 Laurel has positively impacted young, up and coming women in sport business and sport media.
 Seven years ago, Laurel donated a financial scholarship bursary and committed to ten (10) years to act as a ‘champion’ in the early stages of their career.